ansys/api-eigen-example/doc/source/users_guide/index.rst

       server.serve();
    }

-If you know compiled the ``server.cpp`` file once the library is installed such that:
+Once the library is installed, you can compile the ``server.cpp`` file:

 .. code:: bash

    g++ -o myServer server.cpp -lapi_eigen_example_rest_server

-You would just have to run the outcoming executable from the compilation:
+You can then run the executable that results from the compilation:

 .. code:: bash

    ./myServer

-And now, your server would be deployed.
+You see these messages as your server is being deployed:

 .. code:: bash